-Policy Based Routing Maximum number of policy based routes that can be stored on a switch 64 WCR - Max number of redirection rules Maximum number of rules that can point to the same or separate groups of web cache servers 64 (8 servers is the maximum) SLB - Max number of simultaneous sessions For Transparent and Translational and GoGo modes respectively 500,000/500,000/unlimited SLB - Max number of VIPs For Transparent and Translational and GoGo modes respectively 1000/1000/unlimited SLB - Max number of Pools For Transparent and Translational (does not apply to GoGo mode) 256/256 SLB - Max number of Nodes per Pool For Transparent and Translational (does not apply to GoGo mode) 256/256 SLB - Max number of physical servers per group Applies to GoGo mode only; a group shares any number of common VIPs 8 IPX static routes and services (RIP and SAP) Maximum number of static IPX RIP route and IPX SAP entries 64 for each IPX dynamic routes and services Maximum recommended number of dynamically learned IPX RIP routes and SAP entries 2000 for each IPX Router interfaces Maximum number of IPX router interfaces 256 IPX Access control lists Maximum number of Access Lists in which all rules utilize all available options worst case: 255
+Policy Based Routing Maximum number of policy based routes that can be stored on a switch 64 WCR - Max number of redirection rules Maximum number of rules that can point to the same or separate groups of web cache servers 64 (8 servers is the maximum) WCR - Max number of entries Maximum number of active entries for any WCR rules.
+For example, one /16 rule can take all of the available entries.
+64,000 SLB - Max number of simultaneous sessions For Transparent and Translational and GoGo modes respectively 500,000/500,000/unlimited SLB - Max number of VIPs For Transparent and Translational and GoGo modes respectively 1000/1000/unlimited SLB - Max number of Pools For Transparent and Translational (does not apply to GoGo mode) 256/256 SLB - Max number of Nodes per Pool For Transparent and Translational (does not apply to GoGo mode) 256/256 SLB - Max number of physical servers per group Applies to GoGo mode only; a group shares any number of common VIPs 8 IPX static routes and services (RIP and SAP) IPX dynamic routes and services Maximum recommended number of dynamically learned IPX RIP routes and SAP entries 2000 for each IPX Router interfaces Maximum number of IPX router interfaces 256 IPX Access control lists Maximum number of Access Lists in which all rules utilize all available options worst case: 255